per1234/esparto/api_cycle.md

 # onMqttConnect
 One of the most important lifecycle callbacks: this is where you subscribe to or "listen out for" your own chosen topics that make your app do what it does.
 For each topic, you will define a callback - written by you - that "handles" the topic when it is received

+Full details of topic handling and MQTT callbacks are found in: [MQTT Messaging / Command handling](../master/api_mqtt.md)

 _Typical reason for "hooking" into this lifecycle callback:_

 * subscribe to MQTT topics and define "topic handler" callback function